computablelabs/compspec/TopLevelSpec.md

 - If an investor class token holder divests from the `Market`, their divested tokens are burned.
 The origin of the tokens being burned does not matter.

 #### Voting
 Major decisions in the `Market` are made by token holder vote.
 These decisions include which new listings should be added to the `Market`, which challenged listings should be removed, and what changes should be made to the `Market` parameters.

-All votes are made by the "Council."
-The council is a subset of the token-holders in the `Market` who hold a large fraction of the total number of `MarketTokens`.
-A threshold `T_council` will be imposed, and only `MarketToken` holders who hold more than `T_council` units of `MarketToken`will be allowed to vote.
-Market participants who hold more than `T_council` units of `MarketToken` are referred to as council members.
-Non-council members will not be allowed to vote on market actions in this scheme.
-Note that since `MarketToken` is burned and minted dynamically, the council can and will change over time.

 The votes here are *not* stake-weighted.
 All council members have precisely one vote.
 So a council member with `5*T_council` and another council member `1.1*T_council` `MarketTokens` have the same voting power.
 In addition, all council votes at present are cast publicly with no lock-commit-reveal scheme.
 This allows for the implementation of a simple voting mechanism with smaller attack surface.

 #### Listings
-**(versions 0.2,0.3):** A market holds a set of `Listings`.
+A market holds a set of `Listings`.
 Each listing corresponds to an element of the `Market` which is held off-chain in some (possibly multiple) `Backend` systems.
 Newcomers to the market can call `Market.apply()` to apply to have their listing added to the market.
 A listing consists of an off-chain datapoint (or